 Are you experiencing night glare or drastic halos around lights?
 Since you are reading through this website that contains a lot of information regarding LASIK eye surgery you might be surprised to learn that this type of surgery can also correct night vision problems.
-You may also find a lot of information on blogs that share information of poor night vision after LASIK eye surgery.
+You may also find a lot of information on blogs that share information about poor night vision after LASIK eye surgery.
 Since Dr. Ellis is an experienced refractive surgeon you can rest assured that he will be able to use a proper treatment if night vision is a problem.

 Night vision issues are typically caused by a number of reasons:

-- Poor night vision can be caused by degenerative diseases, such as macular degeneration
+- Degenerative diseases, such as macular degeneration

-- Poor night vision can be caused by poor absorption of vitamin A
+- Poor absorption of vitamin A

 Night vision problems can potentially be corrected but a thorough evaluation and determination of the cause will need to be performed by your eye doctors prior to a treatment protocol.
 Since refractive surgeons have studied this for years there is an advantage to understand the potential complications.
 Pupil size is of extreme importance when understanding these night driving issues.
-The actual size of a dialated pupil is very important due to the incidence of night vision problems after LASIK ranging from night glare to halos.
+The actual size of a dilated pupil is very important due to the incidence of night vision problems after LASIK ranging from night glare to halos.

 Since Dr. Ellis was an early pioneer of refractive surgery and LASIK eye surgery he has taken a close look at pupil size and the physics behind excimer laser vision correction.
-Billions of research dollars combined with ground breaking and innovative contributions of some of the brightest minds in optical engineering and laser technology have produced a solution to the night vision challenge.
+Billions of research dollars combined with groundbreaking and innovative contributions of some of the brightest minds in optical engineering and laser technology have produced a solution to the night vision challenge.
 That solution is ZYOPTIX wavefront-optimized treatments.
-Wavefront technology is especially effective at treating higher order aberrations, which as noted above can single handedly produce night vision problems.
+Wavefront technology is especially effective at treating higher-order aberrations, which as noted above can single-handedly produce night vision problems.